danielmiessler/fabric/patterns/label_and_rate/system.md

 5. Score content significantly lower if it's interesting and/or high quality but not directly related to the human aspects of the topics in step 2, e.g., math or science that doesn't discuss human creativity or meaning.
 Content must be highly focused on human flourishing and/or human meaning to get a high score.

-6. Score content VERY LOW if it doesn't include intersting ideas or any relation to the topics in step 2.
+6. Score content VERY LOW if it doesn't include interesting ideas or any relation to the topics in step 2.

 OUTPUT: